Causes And Treatments For Depression During Pregnancy

 Exercise

+Before you begin any new form of physical activity, consult with health care providers to ensure its safety during pregnancy.
 Research suggests that exercise can improve symptoms of depression during pregnancy.
 When you exercise, your brain releases feel-good endorphins that may elevate your mood.
-Moderate physical activity (such as brisk walks or aerobic, strength, or balance exercises) can help you build resilience for stress, lower your anxiety, and help prepare your body for birth.
+Moderate physical activity (such as brisk walks or aerobics, strength, or balance exercises) can help you build resilience to stress, lower your anxiety, and help prepare your body for birth.

 Are you managing depression during your pregnancy?